 - 1. Navigate to the BeyondTrust Response Generator on the menu bar. - 2.
 Click the Generate response code link to the right of the policy name that triggered the end user's challenge code.
 The Generate Response Code dialog box appears. - 3.
 Enter the Challenge code provided by the end user.
-If this Challenge code has an X at the end you can choose the Authorization period from the drop-down menu.
-The X is added to the Challenge code if the Authorization period has been configured to be As defined by helpdesk.
-If the Challenge code doesn't have an X at the end then this drop-down menu is disabled.
-The options for the Authorization period drop-down menu determine the longevity of the response code.
+The options for the Authorization period drop-down menu determine the longevity of the response code. - i

-For more information, please see "Message Design" on page 45.
+For more information, please see "Message Design in Privilege Management" on page 45.